 There are many causes (see heart failure), but in around 40% of cases, the cause is genetic.
 The condition can be passed on in either an autosomal dominant (50:50 chance) or autosomal recessive (1in 4 chance) fashion.

 Thus family screening is recommended when no clear underlying cause is found.
 The management is similar to that of heart failure from other causes, and centres on drug treatment which aims to alleviate symptoms and improve heart function.

 Arrhythmogenic right ventricular dysplasia cardiomyopathy

-In both the Long QT and Brugada syndromes there is a genetic defect in the proteins that regulate the electrical signalling within the heart making the heart vulnerable to tachycardias.
-In some cases there is a significant risk of collapse and sudden death.
+In both the Long QT and Brugada syndromes there is a genetic defect in the proteins that regulate the electrical signaling within the heart making the heart vulnerable to tachycardias.
+In some cases, there is a significant risk of collapse and sudden death.